Inflect logo

 FactorRating / DataNotes

-Sales Tax10% Consumption Tax — as of September 2025The standard national rate applied to goods and services.
+Sales Tax10% Consumption Tax — as of September 2025Standard national rate for colocation and cloud services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market features over 19 dedicated cloud on-ramps providing direct, private access to 12 distinct cloud regions as of September 2025.
-Major hyperscalers with a physical presence include Alibaba Cloud, AWS, Google Cloud (GCP), IBM Cloud, Microsoft Azure, and Oracle Cloud.
+Direct Cloud On-Ramps: Over 19, enabling access to 12 cloud regions as of September 2025.
+Direct connections are available for AWS, Google Cloud (GCP), Microsoft Azure, Alibaba Cloud, Oracle Cloud, and IBM Cloud.

 Power Analysis